29 Native Plants For North Carolina Gardens

 If you have a moist sunny area, perhaps near a wetland or any location that stays relatively moist, the swamp rose mallow would be a good choice.

-This plant can grow quite large and shrublike.
+This plant can grow quite large and shrubby.
 It can be pruned heavily to maintain a more compact and bushy appearance.
 Although it prefers constantly moist soil, it also does well in more moderate soil conditions as long as it receives regular deep waterings.

-The swamp rose mallow has large leaves and produces many large showy flowers.
+The swamp rose mallow has large leaves and produces many large, showy flowers.
 The flowers bloom anytime from late summer through early fall and attract butterflies and other insects.
 Flowers are up to nine inches wide and white to pink, with darker pink centers.

 Swamp Sunflower